AryanJ-NYC/WebDevCurriculum/javascript/basics.md

 }
 ```

 Please keep in mind that we can pass functions as arguments.
 This is a common source of confusion.
-See question 2 below for practice with this.

 ```javascript
 function doer (functionArg, elementArg1, elementArg2) {